You have big goals. We'll help you reach them.

 Hello, I'm Bianca!
 For the past 6 years I have worked in higher education serving in a few different student affairs roles within Housing and Residential Life, Admissions and Orientation, and Peer Mentoring.
 One reason why I love working in student affairs is the opportunity to support students on their educational journey.
 In addition to a career in higher education, I also serve in the Oregon Air National Guard.

 - Education: I earned a Bachelor of Science in Sociology with a minor in Communication from Arizona State University and a Master of Education in Counseling – Student Affairs from Northern Arizona University.

 - Favorite thing about PCC: My favorite thing about PCC is its multiple locations.
 PCC has four comprehensive campuses, eight centers, and various independent locations throughout the community.
-If those options don’t meet your needs, you can also take classes off campus through online learning.
-Students have the ability to choose where they want to learn.
+Students can also take classes off campus through online learning.
+The choice is up to the students to choose where they want to learn.